On regular and random two-dimensional packing of crosses

 \section{Crystalline packings}

-Before we introduce the experimental results on random packing, we recollect the regular crystalline arrangements found to be the best space-filling lattices.
-The following considerations agree with the results reported in the Supplemental Material of Ref.~\cite{Atkinson2012} \footnote{Only after the present study was completed, the authors of this paper became aware of a previous study of Atkinson et al. \cite{Atkinson2012} who proposed densest crystalline packings of crosses for different aspect ratios.}.
-Atkinson's study treats crosses with straight edges.
+Before we introduce our experimental results, we recollect the regular crystalline arrangements found to be the best space-filling lattices.
+The following considerations agree with the results reported in the Supplemental Material of Ref.~\cite{Atkinson2012}.
+Atkinson's study considers crosses with straight edges.
 While we are not aware of a strict mathematical proof that all the structures described in the following are indeed the optimal arrangements, they definitely represent lower limits for the optimum packing fraction $\phi_{\max}$.
-The optimum packing structures are shown in Figure \ref{fig:1}.
-They are described in detail below.
-We consider here only flat-ended crosses (Fig.~\ref{fig:1}, top right).
-In the experiments we will also deal with crosses that have rounded ends.
+The optimum packing structures for flat-ended crosses (Fig.~\ref{fig:crosses1} right) are shown in Fig. \ref{fig:1}.

-The densest packing structure for crosses with small aspect ratios $\rho=b/a$ is apparently the one we call tilted square here, TSQ: Two arms of adjacent crosses lay next to each other side by side.
+The densest packing structure for crosses with small aspect ratios $\rho=b/a$ is the tilted square, TSQ: Two arms of adjacent crosses lay next to each other side by side.
 The unit cell is indicated by a dashed square in the Figure.
 It is tilted respective to the arms of the cross by an angle $\beta = \arctan [b/(a+b)] =\arctan[\rho/(1+\rho)]$.
 There is one cross per unit cell, as in all other configurations described in this section.
 The length of the vectors spanning the unit cell is $r_{\rm T} = \sqrt{(a+b)^2+b^2}$.
 Since the area of a single cross is $A_0=4ab+b^2 = a^2 (4\rho+\rho^2)$, and the area of the unit cell is $A_{\rm T}=(a+b)^2+b^2=a^2 [(1+\rho)^2+\rho^2]$.
-The packing fraction is thus
+The packing fraction is

 It reaches its maximum value one for an aspect ratio $\rho=1$ (see Fig.~\ref{fig:2}).
 When $\rho$ increases further, it decays again.
 The graph of $\phi_{\rm (TSQ)}$ is shown in Fig.~\ref{fig:2}a as a black solid curve in the range $\rho<(1+\sqrt{5})/2$ where it provides the best area filling of all configurations considered here, and as a blue dashed line for larger $\rho$ where other arrangements are superior.
 It reaches the asymptotic value 1/2 for $\rho\rightarrow \infty$.